-Reach Out and Read is a research-driven program that provides free books to children ages 6 months – 5 years at all Well Child doctor’s office visits.
-The medical practitioners have a chance to observe the child’s interest in and approach to the book, which is useful for noting on-target developmental stages.
-Books also open up conversations with families about what to expect in terms of language development at different ages, and to share any concerns about literacy, language, and overall child development.
+Reach Out and Read is a research-driven program that provides free books to children ages 6 months to 5 years old at all well-child doctor’s office visits.
+Medical practitioners observe the child’s interest in and approach to the book, which is useful for noting on-target developmental stages.
+Books also open up conversations with families about what to expect in terms of language development at different ages.
+Families also have a secure space in which to share any concerns about literacy, language, and overall child development.

-The sites also include waiting room spaces that support reading with young children – comfortable seating, plenty of books, and information about additional resources that may be of interest to families, such as adult literacy classes, Dolly Parton Imagination Library applications, and information about local library story times.
+Reach Out and Read sites also include waiting room spaces that support reading with young children – comfortable seating, plenty of books, and information about additional resources that may be of interest to families such as adult literacy classes, Dolly Parton Imagination Library applications, and information about local libraries and storytimes.

-Buncombe County has additional Reach Out and Read partners at 5 MAHEC sites, and the Western North Carolina Community Health Services.
+Buncombe County has additional Reach Out and Read partners at 5 MAHEC sites and the Western North Carolina Community Health Services.

 Reach Out and Read training and practices are supported by a large body of research.

-Participating families were 2.5 times more likely to read to their children
+- Participating families were 2.5 times more likely to read to their children.

-Children who participated in the program are an average of 3-6 months ahead of their peers in language and pre-literacy skills
+- Children who participated in the program are an average of 3-6 months ahead of their peers in language and pre-literacy skills.

-There is also preliminary evidence to suggest that Reach Out and Read helps medical practitioners develop stronger, more positive relationships with families, leading to better compliance overall
+There is also preliminary evidence to suggest that Reach Out and Read helps medical practitioners develop stronger, more positive relationships with families, leading to better compliance overall.